 Angioedema is more often localised .

 Chronic spontaneous urticaria is unpredictable and debilitating.
-The weals are more persistent in chronic spontaneous urticaria than in chronic inducible urticaria, but each has resolved or has altered in shape within 24 hours.
+The weals are more persistent in chronic spontaneous urticaria than in chronic inducible urticaria, but each tends to resolve or alter in shape within 24 hours.
 They may occur at certain times of the day.

 Some patients with chronic spontaneous urticaria report associated systemic symptoms.
 These may include: